ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3_santer20jclim.rst

 Overview
 --------

 This recipe plots the probability density function (PDF) for the linear trend of the Water Vapour Path.
-It displays the result separately for CMIP5 and CMI6 model results and ensemble members of single models compared to observation and reanalysis data.
+It displays the result separately for CMIP5 and CMIP6 model results and ensemble members of single models compared to observation and reanalysis data.
 A filter to use the sampling of observational data on the model results can be applied.
-It is based on the methods used in Santer et al. 2021.
+It is based on the methods used in `Santer et al. 2021`_.

 The following plots are reproduced: